nemethviktor/GeoTagNinja/readme.md

 For the "main" project you should be okay without anything separate.
 It has worked ok for me on a blank VM when pulled from Git.
 Just build and F5/run.

 ## ToDos
-- [half] Add copy-paste functionality - kinda done but no choices as to what to paste.

 - [later] Destination stuff not working atm, todo.
 - [later] Column reorg.
 - [later] add time-shift capabilities